analogrelay/podrace/README.md

 ## Quick Example:

 1. Configure local `kubectl` to point at a Kubernetes cluster.
 Docker for Windows Edge comes with Kuberetes now: https://docs.docker.com/docker-for-windows/#kubernetes
-2. Run `./podrace.cmd run -p ./samples/StaticHttpBenchmark"
+2. Run `./podrace.cmd run -p ./samples/StaticHttpBenchmark`

+Once that works, you can point `kubectl` at an Azure Kubernetes Service instance and run the exact same benchmark in the cloud!
+Or build a physical Kubernetes cluster and run it there.

 ## How it works